Applying for Financial Aid

 - Complete and submit your FAFSA information at

-to electronically “sign” a submitted FAFSA; a parent will also need to obtain a FSA IDN to sign a dependent student’s application.
+to electronically “sign” a submitted FAFSA; a parent will also need to obtain a FSA ID to sign a dependent student’s application.

 - For assistance in completing the FAFSA application, contact the Financial Aid Help Center.
 The Financial Aid Help Center is located in Room C2406 of the General Studies Building on Northeast State’s main campus in Blountville.
 To schedule an appointment with the